dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 ```

 As usual we have a large cost for the first value.
 We can eliminate
-this by either doing a warmup or a doing a prefetch into the icache
+this by either doing a warmup run (try it and see!) or a doing a prefetch
-(see chapter 3 of the arm1176 manual).
-You can see this by invoking the
-measurement code twice after enabling the cache.
+into the icache.

 #### Interesting weird